veronicatesei/hcl-universal-orchestrator-chart/README.md

 You can create an AI agent using three different agent types: External MCP, Basic, and Agentic AI Builder.
 For more information, see [Managing agent types in the AI agent
 ](https://help.hcl-software.com/UnO/v2.1.3/Orchestrating/to_manage_agent_types.html).

+**Generative workflows and knowledge base**

+You can enable the generative features of the AI Agent and the UnO AI Pilot for both workflow generation and generative knowledge base by setting the following parameter in the **values.yaml** file of the Helm chart to true:

+    uno.config.genai.enabled: true

 **UnoAIPilot**

 You can enable UnoAIPilot by configuring the **values.yaml** file as follows: